natverse/hemibrainr/README.md

 ```

 Option 2, this is free.
 You still need authenticated access to the
 hemibrainr Gogle team drive.
-It cna then be moutned using
+It can then be mounted using
 [rclone](https://rclone.org/).
 First,
 [download](https://rclone.org/downloads/) rclone for your operating
 system.
 You can also download from your system’s command line (e.g. from